trancee/capacitor-bridgefy/README.md

 addListener(eventName: 'onFailToSend', listenerFunc: OnFailToSendListener) => Promise<PluginListenerHandle>
 ```

-When a message fails to send
+When a message fails to send.

 | Param              | Type                                                                  |
 | ------------------ | --------------------------------------------------------------------- |